ryanrolds/blog/content/posts/onboarding_new_projects.md

 The container can be exited with `Ctrl-C` or suspended with `Ctrl-Z`.
 By passing in `-d` (see the line upping postgres), we can run the container in the background.
 Its output can be accessed with `docker-compose logs frontend`.

 Developers will create a new branch and begin iterating on the application.
 When they complete a chunk of work, they create a Pull Request against the main repo in GitHub.
-Other developers can check out and test their changes by switching branches in git and rebuilding:
+Other developers can check out and test the PR's changes by switching branches with Git and rebuilding the container:

     $ docker-compose stop frontend && docker-compose up --build frontend